 1. November 26, 2021.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of December 2021 and may change based on market and other conditions.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Certain of the information contained herein represents or is based on forward-looking statements or information, including descriptions of anticipated market changes and expectations of future activity.
 Forward-looking statements and information are inherently uncertain and actual events or results may differ from those projected.
 Therefore, undue reliance should not be placed on such forward-looking statements and information.
 There is no guarantee that LGIMA's investment or management processes will be successful.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.

 Visit our blog site to explore our latest views on markets, investment strategy and long-term themes.